qijitech/SHTabScrollController/README.md

 ## Summary

-A simple view controller with tab button and childViewController, inspired by Netease News.
+A simple view controller with tab button and childViewController

-Will add more custom option in next version.
+Tab button has some animation and childViewController can be scroll.

-Tab button had some animation and childViewController can be scroll.
+Will support scroll tab button in next version.

 Enjoy yourself!